reverentgeek/blog/src/site/presentations.md

 ## Node.js Crash Course

 Node.js is a compelling platform that is quickly spreading from startups to the enterprise.
 Node.js strategically unites developers of all backgrounds through the universal language of JavaScript.
-Why should you learn Node.js and where do you start?
-You will come away from this talk with the evidence to support Node.js, and tools you need to be productive.
+Why should you learn Node.js, and where do you start?
+You will come away from this talk with the evidence to support Node.js and the tools you need to be productive.
 We will walk through a typical workflow of creating and debugging a web application.
 You will learn how easy it is to deploy, including Microsoft Azure.
-We'll also look at popular frameworks and modules, and other learning resources to give you the best start.
+We'll also look at popular frameworks, libraries, and learning resources to give you the best start.

 [Video](https://www.youtube.com/watch?v=8d6kJYqFWoQ) | [Slides](https://speakerdeck.com/reverentgeek/node-dot-js-crash-course-all-things-open-2018)